Let’s Talk About Porcelain Dental Veneers

 Resin-based composite veneers are similar to porcelain veneers, but they tend to be less expensive and require less enamel removal.
 Sometimes, a dentist may not have to remove any enamel before placing the composite veneer.
 Cosmetic veneers are not cheap, in fact on average, veneers typically range from $1,000-$2,000 per tooth!
 Imagine your quote for six cosmetic veneers from the fancy boutique cosmetic dental office being $12,000, yikes!

-At our approved dental clinics in Mexico, you can get the same quality of material used by American dentists at a much cheaper price.
+At our approved dental offices in Mexico, you can get the same quality of material used by American dentists at a much cheaper price.
 Our dentists use the exact same brands as U.S. dentists to fabricate your customized veneers.

 Comparing Porcelain to Resin-Based Composite Dental Veneers